j-c-duncan/SLICS-automation/README.md

 # SLICS-automation
+# Selenium
 SLICS Automation

-Usage is specific to me as a user.
-Any other approver requires updates to the software Uses Selenium to auto populate SLICS entry approval data.
+Usage is specific to each user.
+Any other approver requires updates to the software
+Inputs: Username, Password
+Uses Selenium and python to evaluate and disposition timesheet entries.
-Time savings are more than 2 hours per week.
+Time savings are approximately 2 - 4 hours per week.

-Need to install selenium in the system with python3.X for it to work